Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, 2024.03.31 Lionsberg Dispatch.md

-# Above The Chaos, 2024.03.39 Lionsberg Dispatch
+# Above The Chaos, 2024.03.31 Lionsberg Dispatch

 Hello everyone,

+Happy Easter.
+It is time to rise and move as One Body.

 We are starting up a new aspect of the the [[Lionsberg Battle Rhythm]] - the [[Lionsberg Dispatch]].